cthist2/CSC_4330/FitTigerLife_SDD.md

 * Rationale: The information stored by this system is necessary for several other systems in the application to function, but all the information is subject to change so we need to provide the user with the ability to override the previous information.
 We also do not want to burden our users by inputting all their information every time they want to update select items, so fields left blank by the user should retain the previously stored information.

 #### 2.2.2 Cardio Tracker<a name="Cardio"></a>
-The cardio tracker accepts time in the form hh:mm:ss as input along with a positive number representing distance, it also pulls the user’s weight from the profile.
+The Cardio Tracker accepts time in the form hh:mm:ss as input along with a positive number representing distance, it also pulls the user’s weight from the profile.
 It is expected that time will be inputted from the timer, but the user may also manually input the time.
 Those three inputs are used to run the calories burned formula, and the calories calculated from that formula are subtracted from the net calories.
 * Rationale: The application requires a method to subtract the calories the user has burned in addition to adding the calories consumed.
-To this end the cardio Tracker allows the user to easily calculate the calories they have burned with just the time they have jogged and the distance they have traveled.
+To this end the Cardio Tracker allows the user to easily calculate the calories they have burned with just the time they have jogged and the distance they have traveled.

 #### 2.2.3 Weights Tracker<a name="Weights"></a>
 This system presents the user with a list of exercises to choose from, each of these exercises are linked to an entry in the exercises file in the database.
 When the user selects an exercise, the system will lookup the entry linked with that exercise and displays the relevant information to the user.
 The system will then wait for the user to input reps, weights, and sets.
 If the user inputs invalid information the system will alert the user to only use positive numbers.
 When the user submits valid input, the system will set the timer to the appropriate time for the selected exercise.
-If the amount the user has run this system reaches a point that could be a health concern the system will alert the user to rest and make sure to workout different muscles and not to over exert the same muscles through too much exercise.
+If the amount the user has run this system reaches a point that could be a health concern the system will alert the user to rest, make sure to workout different muscles, and not to overexert the same muscles through too much exercise.
-* Rationale: The system is needed to instruct the user on weights training, this endeavor requires the information to be presented to the user, so accessing a database is an effective and scaleable solution for this requirement.
+* Rationale: The system is needed to instruct the user on weights training; this endeavor requires the information to be presented to the user, so accessing a database is an effective and scaleable solution for this requirement.

 #### 2.2.4 Entry Tracker<a name="Entry"></a>
 This system accepts values from Profile, Calorie Calculator, Cardio Tracker, and Weights Tracker.
 Profile will send any its values any time it is updated.
 Calorie Calculator will send a positive integer for calories inputted, and a negative or positive integer for net calories.
 Cardio Tracker will send a positive value for time, a positive value for distance, and the updated net calories.
 Weights Tracker will send positive values for time, sets, weights, and reps.